DataDog/dd-trace-java/CONTRIBUTING.md

 git config --local submodule.recurse true
 ```

-This will keep submodule `dd-java-agent/agent-jmxfetch/integrations-core` up to date.
+This will keep the submodule in `dd-java-agent/agent-jmxfetch/integrations-core` up to date.

 ## Intellij IDEA